tomviner/afl-fuzzing-demos/README.md

         -- python json/demo.py; cp -r /run/shm/json/afl_findings json/

 When you're finished, Ctrl-C and see what you come up with in `json/afl_findings`.
-You'll start to see output after a few seconds, but it's usual to leave a fuzzer running for a few days.
+You'll start to see output after a few seconds, but it's usual to leave a fuzzer running for a few days or more.